Mock Catalogs of Strongly Lensed Gravitational Waves via A Halo Model Approach with Ground-based Detectors: Mock Catalog for Lensed GWs

 Furthermore, correlation analysis indicates that the $r_p \approx -0.19$ and $r_s \approx -0.28$ are higher in magnitude compared to those in the double-image sub-population.
 This suggests an enhanced negative correlation between the SNR ratio and the time delay when considering the entire ensemble of lensed events.

 To establish a prior basis for the identification of future lensed GW signals, we systematically investigated the joint distribution of the SNR ratio and the time delay.
+While {foundational searches \citep[e.g.,][]{2018arXiv180707062H}} relied solely on the time delay $\Delta t$ as a prior, {recent methodological advancements have demonstrated the necessity of a multi-dimensional approach.
+Notably, \citet{10.1093/mnras/stac1704} pioneered the inclusion of joint probability distributions—incorporating time delays, relative magnifications, and Morse phase shifts—to significantly improve the discrimination of lensed pairs from unlensed background events.
+More recently, \citet{Barsode_2025} highlighted that further improvements to this posterior overlap Bayes factor statistic (e.g., their PO2.0 framework) require rigorously incorporating informative population priors that account for measurement uncertainties and detector selection effects.}

-While \citet{2018arXiv180707062H} relied solely on the time delay $\Delta t$ as a prior, we extend this framework by incorporating the SNR ratio $\rho_2/\rho_1$.
-Consequently, we propose a Bayes factor formulation that accounts for both the time delay and the relative signal strength:
+{Building upon these conceptual improvements,} we extend {the traditional} framework by incorporating the SNR ratio $\rho_2/\rho_1$ {(which serves as a direct proxy for relative magnification) alongside the time delay}.
+Consequently, we propose {an updated} Bayes factor formulation that accounts for both the time delay and the relative signal strength:

 If future observational data $(\Delta t_{\text{obs}}, q_{\text{obs}})$ fall within the high-density core region (indicated by deep blue in the figure), the value of the numerator $P(\Delta t_0, \rho_2/\rho_1 \mid \mathcal{H}_L)$ is maximized.
-This results in a significantly elevated Bayes factor $\mathcal{R}^L_U$, thereby providing strong support for the lensing hypothesis.
-Furthermore, considering the impact of detector selection effects on the screening and authentication of lensed GW signals, we investigated the lensing characteristics across various SNR intervals.
+This results in a significantly elevated Bayes factor $\mathcal{R}^L_U$, thereby providing strong support for the lensing hypothesis. {Furthermore, as emphasized by \citet{Barsode_2025}, incorporating selection effects into these prior distributions is paramount for accurate identification.
+To explicitly account for} the impact of detector selection effects on the screening and authentication of lensed GW signals, we {systematically} investigated the lensing characteristics across various SNR intervals.

 We observe significant detector selection effects near the screening threshold.
 As illustrated in \autoref{fig:snr_elect}, a pronounced ``flux ratio anomaly'' is evident across all types of multiple-image events within the low-SNR interval ($\text{SNR} \in [8, 12]$).